Goshen Township Historical Society

 Staffed by GTHS members and longtime Goshen residents, our volunteers are happy to assist you with research requests or show you the many fascinating items that make up this unique and important collection.

-In January, our historical reference library will be moving to the second floor of our museum.
+In Spring 2017, our historical reference library will be moving to the second floor of our museum.
 Until the move is complete, the library contents are not available to the general public.
 To place a research request, contact Susan Barnett at 513-722-3459 email email@example.com.

 Please remember that we are an all-volunteer organization and completing a thorough review of materials to accommodate your research request may take several weeks.
 Donations for research requests are appreciated and can be made by credit card directly on our home page.